oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 ![](images/300/image126.png)

 **3.4.19** Observe the entire PCS process flow.
-The _green highlighted lines_ indicate the path of the successful process flow.
+Note again that the _green highlighted lines_ indicate the path of the successful process flow.

 ![](images/300/image127.png)